vkuznet/WMPayload/README.md

 ```
 Now, the search takes 0.2 ms (10+ times better).

-And, using ReqMgr2 JSON docs in MongoDB we got the following performance:
+And, search for all ReqMgr2 JSON docs in MongoDB we got the following performance:
 ```
 goos: darwin
 goarch: arm64